Report: Models of Incorporation

 - How protection for these rights should be strengthened for people in Scotland?

-We are delighted that the Center for Economic and Social Rights (CESR) is supporting our workshops.
-Workshop participants will learn how CESR's distinct, globally recognised methodology for monitoring economic and social rights could be used to strengthen protection of rights.
+We are delighted that the Center for Economic and Social Rights (CESR) supported our workshops.
+Workshop participants learned from CESR's distinct, globally recognised methodology for monitoring economic and social rights to strengthen protection of rights.

 - The Right to Social Security – July 2017